 Works with potential banks and crypto providers to ensure proper consumer protection, enough capital to avoid collapse, and greater security

-While Bitcoin, and other forms of cryptocurrency and blockchain technology may not be direct forms of investment in foreign trade, in the words of my opponent: “Being in the forefront of this revolutionary technology will not only provide humanitarian and social support in developing countries, but financial and economic benefits at home.”
+While Bitcoin, and other forms of cryptocurrency and blockchain technology may not be direct forms of investment in foreign trade, America must be at the forefront of this technology.